MicrosoftDocs/learn/learn-pr/aspnetcore/microservices-configuration-aspnet-core/includes/5-implement-app-configuration.md

 1. In another browser tab, sign into the [Azure portal](https://portal.azure.com?azure-portal=true) with the same account and directory as the Cloud Shell.
 1. Use the search box to find and open the App Configuration resource prefixed with *:::no-loc text="eshoplearn":::*.
-1. In the **Operations** section, select **Feature manager** > **Add**.
+1. In the **:::no-loc text="Operations":::** section, select **:::no-loc text="Feature manager":::** > **:::no-loc text="Add":::**.
-1. Select the **Enable feature flag** check box, enter *Coupons* in the **Feature flag name** text box, and select the **Apply** button.
+1. Select the **:::no-loc text="Enable feature flag":::** check box, enter *Coupons* in the **:::no-loc text="Feature flag name":::** text box, and select the **:::no-loc text="Apply":::** button.

-Now that the feature flag exists in the App Configuration store, the *WebSPA* ASP.NET Core project requires some changes to read it.
+Now that the feature flag exists in the App Configuration store, the *:::no-loc text="WebSPA":::* project requires some changes to read it.

 ## Connect your app to the App Configuration store

 To access values from the App Configuration store in an ASP.NET Core app, the configuration provider for App Configuration is needed.
-A key in the App Configuration store overrides the same key in the ConfigMap.
-That's because the ConfigMap's `data` field is read by the environment variables provider.
+A key in the App Configuration store overrides the same key in the :::no-loc text="ConfigMap":::.
+That's because the :::no-loc text="ConfigMap":::'s `data` field is read by the environment variables provider.
 Recall that the environment variables provider was registered earlier than the App Configuration provider.

-Apply the following changes to your *WebSPA* ASP.NET Core project:
+Apply the following changes to your *:::no-loc text="WebSPA":::* project:

 1. Run the following command to install a NuGet package containing the .NET Core configuration provider for the App Configuration service: